NativeScript/docs-v7/styling.md

 > The path to the CSS file is relative to the application root folder.

 ### Inline CSS

-Similarly to HTML, CSS can be defined inline to view in the XML markup:
+Similarly to HTML, CSS can be defined inline for a UI view in the XML markup:

 ```XML
 <Button text="inline style" style="background-color: green;"/>